Toxikuu/2/docs/src/advanced/ports/anatomy/README.md

 do.

 ### Anatomy
-Packages are defined and stored in `$PORT`, which is `/var/ports/$REPO/$NAME`.
+Packages are defined and stored in `$PORT`.
 Below is the file hierarchy for main/tree:
 ```
  /var/ports/main/tree/
 ├──  .build/